Remelexo Bom

-Remelexo Bom is an album by Brazilian forró singer Luiz Caldas, released independently in June 8, 2021.
+Remelexo Bom is an album by Brazilian forró singer Luiz Caldas, released independently on June 8, 2021.

 Background

 Luiz Caldas, one of the pioneers of Axé music, has recorded his eleventh forró album, continuing a tradition he started in 2013.
 Every June, a classic of the Saint John's Eve, he releases an album dedicated to the genre.

 With the songs available on his website and released on music streaming platforms, Caldas released the album independently.
 The album featured musician Carlinhos Brown in a duet on the song “Carta de Zé,” composed by Cesar Rasec and Caldas.